oSharpey/cyber-obsidian/year-1/CF/CW2/CW2-notes.md

 - We now have a meterpreter shell!
 - Running sysinfo shows us we have a Ubuntu 16.04 box running with an old linux kernel - this could open some doors for a kernel exploit priv esc
-- Also note we arent on amd64
+- Also note we arent on amd64 we are on i686 which is 32bit - this could pose a problem for compiling some of our exploits

 ```
 meterpreter > sysinfo